 Silvana Amalfi from Australia, but of Italian origin, has shared some gorgeous photos of Calabria in the past, you can see those here.
 Calabria is not a region I have many photos of so it is great when someone else can share a few.

-I suppose that's why our Facebook community is so special as anyone who's discovered a beautiful part of Italy can now share the secret with the rest of the community.
+I suppose that's why our Facebook community is so special, basically anyone who's discovered a beautiful part of Italy can now share the secret with the rest of the community.

 Browse through some of the albums, that originate from Facebook, on this website and on my Venice one and I bet you'll be amazed at how many gorgeous towns and villages Italy has.
 I guarantee you won't have heard of all of them before.

-If you enjoy the photos on this page please click like below and share a comment at the bottom of the page.
+Enjoy the photos on this page?
+Please click like below and share a comment at the bottom of the page.

 These pics were taken while walking along Corso Garibaldi - one of the main shopping streets in Reggio Calabria.